Skip to main content

 Nicotine inhalers

 The nicotine inhaler is a thin plastic tube with a nicotine cartridge inside.
-Unlike other inhalers, which deliver most of the medicine to the lungs, the nicotine inhaler delivers most of the nicotine vapor to the mouth and throat where it’s absorbed into the bloodstream.
+This is different from other inhalers which carry most of the medicine to the lungs.
+Nicotine inhalers give most of the nicotine vapor to the mouth and throat, where it’s absorbed.

-Nicotine inhalers are the FDA-approved nicotine replacement method that’s most like smoking a cigarette, which some people trying to quit find helpful.
+Nicotine inhalers are the FDA-approved nicotine replacement method that’s most like smoking a cigarette.
+Some people trying to quit find this helpful.
 They are not the same as electronic cigarettes, which are not approved by the FDA to help people quit smoking.
-At this time, inhalers are the most expensive form of NRT available.

 How to use the nicotine oral inhaler

-You puff on the inhaler and the cartridge sends a pure nicotine vapor into your mouth.
-You may use up the cartridge all at once over about 20 minutes, or puff on it only a few minutes at a time.
-The recommended dose is between 4 and 20 cartridges a day, slowly tapering off over 6 months.
+Take short, shallow puffs on the inhaler.
+This pulls nicotine vapor into your mouth.
+You may use up the cartridge all at once over about 20 minutes, or puff on it for about 5 minutes at a time.
+The suggested dose is at least 6 but no more than 16 cartridges a day, slowly tapering off over 6 months.

 The most common side effects, especially when first using the inhaler, include: